zebbern/Tiktok-Advertiser/README.md

 TikTok Advertiser Bot
 =====================

 Automate TikTok commenting with ease!
-This script uses Selenium to log in to TikTok, navigate hashtags, and post comments on videos.
+This script uses Selenium to log in to TikTok, navigate hashtags, and post comments on videos, All hashtags and comments can be edited!

 ```
 Run the python file login to tiktok and the script will save the cookies and use this for the next time you run it